liya-oz/ros2-grpc-gateway/README.md

 The architecture is composed of three loosely coupled services orchestrated via **Docker Compose**:

 - **ROS2 layer (robot node simulation)**
-  Runs a ROS2 *talker node* and exposes internal state through a lightweight HTTP bridge (`bridge_server.py`).
-This simulates a robot-side communication interface publishing `/chatter` data at `GET /latest` (port **9090** inside the network).
+  Runs a ROS2 *talker node*.
+The ROS2 runtime is integrated into the **ROS2 gRPC Adapter** process which subscribes to topics and updates an in-process `SharedState` singleton.

 - **Backend layer (data aggregation interface)**
-  A Flask service that acts as a **middleware communication proxy**, polling the ROS2 bridge and exposing a stable API endpoint (`/api/chatter`, port **5000**) for external consumers.
+  A Flask service that acts as a **middleware communication proxy**, consuming data from the ROS2 gRPC Adapter over gRPC (adapter exposes port **50051**).

 - **Frontend layer (operator / monitoring interface)**
   A web-based UI (React / Nginx) that consumes the backend API and visualizes real-time robot state at port **5173**.

+Connection notes:
+- The gRPC adapter runs the ROS subscriber and the gRPC server in the same Python process so that `SharedState` is truly in-process and thread-safe.
+- The adapter exposes gRPC on port `50051` (container name `ros-grpc` in compose).
+The backend should connect using the `GRPC_HOST` env var (default `ros-grpc:50051`).
+- The previous HTTP bridge is not required for the backend in this deployment; the backend now prefers gRPC.
+A fallback HTTP bridge remains optional for compatibility.

-This architecture enables **real-time system interaction without direct coupling between robotics middleware and user-facing applications**.
+This architecture enables **real-time system interaction without direct coupling between robotics middleware and user-facing applications**. c
 ---

-## Core Features

-- **ROS2-to-Web Communication Bridge**
-  Converts ROS2 topic data into a network-accessible HTTP interface for external systems.

-- **Layered Distributed Architecture**
-  Separates robot computation, communication middleware, and visualization layers.

-- **Strict Decoupling of Concerns**
-  Web and backend layers remain independent of ROS2 dependencies, enabling modular system evolution.

-- **Containerized Multi-Service Deployment**
-  Fully reproducible system using Docker Compose, reflecting deployment patterns used in robotic systems.

-- **Extensible Communication Design**
-  New ROS2 topics or endpoints can be added without modifying higher-level application layers.

----

-echo 'ROS_DISTRO=humble
-docker compose up --build

 ## StartUsing